unixorn/git-extra-commands/README.md

 * Mislav Marohnić has a good article on git tips on his [blog](http://mislav.net/2010/07/git-tips/).
 Several of his git scripts are in this collection.

-* And when you manage to get your git working directory in a sad state, you can run into the chicken-egg problem where if you just knew what command to `man`, you could dig yourself out of the hole, but if you knew that, you wouldn't be in the bad place anyway.
+* When you manage to get your git working directory in a sad state, you can run into the chicken-egg problem where if you just knew what command to `man`, you could dig yourself out of the hole, but if you knew that, you wouldn't be in the bad place anyway.
 [Oh Shit, Git!](http://ohshitgit.com/) has a collection of bad situations explained in plain English and how to get yourself out of them.

 * Tim Green maintains the excellent [Github Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) collection of tips and aliases.